open-metadata/docs-collate/content/deployment/ingestion/external/index.md

 Let's jump now into some examples on how you could create the function the run the different workflows.
 Note that this code can then be executed inside a DAG, a GitHub action, or a vanilla Python script.
 It will work for any environment.

+### Testing

+You can easily test every YAML configuration using the `metadata` CLI from the Ingestion Framework.
+In order to install it, you just need to get it from [PyPI](https://pypi.org/project/openmetadata-ingestion/).

+In each of the examples below, we'll showcase how to run the CLI, assuming you have a YAML file that contains the workflow configuration.

 ### Metadata Workflow

 This is the first workflow you have to configure and run.
 It will take care of fetching the metadata from your sources,